Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Appendix

 \subsection{Cost Analysis}

 As shown in Table.~\ref{tab:costs}, we compared the pre-training time per iteration between Zero-1-to-3 and our \name, on the same machine and environment.
 It can be observed that our model does not significantly increase the pre-training time.
-Additionally, during the Single image-to-3D stage, there is only a slight additional inference cost of around a couple of seconds for \stageonename.
-This extra time can be negligible for single image-to-3D tasks that typically take dozens of minutes.
+As for inference costs, generating one view costs 22 seconds for Zero-1-to-3 and 101 seconds for ours.
+However, generating 100 views as an example, Zero-1-to-3 takes 2203 seconds while our method takes 2356 seconds (6.9\% increased) in total, as generating self-prompted views from the first stage is once-for-all which can be reused.
+Additionally, during the Single image-to-3D stage, there is also only a slight additional inference cost.